 - Click save changes.

-Global Device Certificates have a time-to-live of 30 days, but are renewed every two weeks by the user agent.
+Global device certificates have a time-to-live of 30 days, but are renewed every two weeks by the user agent.

 Removing Global Device Certificates

 You can remove global device certificates after you’ve distributed them.
-When you disable Global Device Certificates, existing policies aren’t updated, and any custom macOS Keychain Application Access configurations are removed.
+When you disable global device certificates, existing policies aren’t updated, and any custom macOS Keychain Application Access configurations are removed.
 To make sure users have uninterrupted access to their resources, disable policies with a device condition before you remove global device certificates.
 Learn how to disable a policy in Configure a Conditional Access Policy.

 To remove global device certificates: